itsjavi/fontawesome-iconpicker/CONTRIBUTING.md

   * Your context: Where it happens?
 In which browser and version (if applicable)?
   * Plugin version (and/or commit reference).
   * jQuery version you use and list of all other plugins/scripts you are using with this one and may cause some conflict.
+  * A link to your JSFiddle (or similar tool) demo where you reproduced the problem

 ## Contributing to Source Code